-Tracing Your Pre-Victorian Ancestors: A Guide to Research Methods for Family Historians, published by Pen & Sword in February 2017, is aimed at researchers who have some experience of using pre-1837 sources, and are now seeking further guidance on how to go about their research.
+Tracing Your Pre-Victorian Ancestors: A Guide to Research Methods for Family Historians, published by Pen & Sword in February 2017, is aimed at readers who have some experience of using pre-1837 sources, and are now seeking further guidance on how to go about their research.
 Several favourable reviews have appeared, many of which are accessible from the book's product page on the Pen & Sword website.
+In his review in the FACHRS Newsletter in November 2017, Stuart Raymond, author of many genealogy books, commented "this is the book that I wish I had written!
+I have frequently read reviews describing books as ‘essential’ for the genealogist’s bookshelf.
+This one truly is."

 Copies of Tracing Your Pre-Victorian Ancestors can be ordered from booksellers or directly from Pen & Sword.